Professionalism in Early Childhood Education and Care

 Convenors:

-Antje Rothe, University of Hanover, Germany
+Antje Rothe, Catholic University of Applied Sciences Berlin (KHSB), Germany

 Mary Moloney, Mary Immaculate College, Ireland